Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

   Hello hatchlings as we await launch, we dream of new cars and new watch's that the king of Solana will give us.I would like you give you guys some backround info on where we are launching Date and as well as to why.
-Hiss will be launching on the platfrom moonke, after talk with the team for quite a while we came to the conculsion that moonke is the best for the comunity, and as you all know i will protect the community at all cost's, because that's what's most important.
+Hiss will be launching on the platform moonke, after talk with the team for quite a while we came to the conculsion that moonke is the best for the comunity, and as you all know i will protect the community at all cost's, because that's what's most important.